meta-company/makex/documents/source/proposals/better-macros.md

 ```

-Obviously, macros must not conflict with possible task names.
+Obviously, macros must not conflict with possible Task names.
 This is unlikely if the macros are defined in a separate file, but may happen if a macro is used in the same file as it is defined.
 An argument to the macro function may be used to define/redefine the exported name.

 This doesn't really change performance much.
 As an optimization we may delay the `call` evaluation until later.